Thomas Wran: Invention of an indigenous order

-Wran was the first sculptor to design and execute completely indigenous inspired architectural order in stone taking native Australian animals and birds as its subject in mid-1873.
+Wran was the first sculptor to design and execute a completely indigenous inspired architectural order in stone taking native Australian animals and birds as its subject in mid-1873.
 Five months prior to this, the Irish Catholic Diocesan architect for Sydney, D.W.
 Ryan, had presented a specimen capital by done by Wran that substituted Eucalypt gum leaves for acanthus leaves at the end of a lecture given to the newly reconvened Institute of Architects in February 1873.
 This is the earliest documented public occasion in which an Australian decorative style was presented to a professional audience.
 The design was greeted by instant applause in approval.
 Later the same year, Thomas Rowe commissioned Wran to sculpt two warehouses in Pitt Street, each of them with a wide selection of native flora and fauna, which caused a sensation in the press.
 The General Post Office was the climax of Wran's Sydney career.
 During these same years, Wran sculpted the Haymarket Branch of the Commercial Bank of Sydney, The Great Synagogue and Newington College at Stanmore.
 The bank in Italian Renaissance demanded special stylistic adjustments on Wran's part; the Synagogue with its basic Romanesque combined eastern Byzantine with exotic glances towards the Alhambra.
 James Barnet's General Post Office is Italian Renaissance and Wran's sculpture there is less inventive, and arguably of less intrinsic artistic significance than his work on the 08/Pitt Street warehouses a decade before this.
 For Mansfield's Haymarket Branch of the Commercial Banking Company of Sydney, Wran broke the accustomed classical conservative mould at this time for banks.
 It is remarkable for its inventiveness and tactile seductiveness, refinement, and subtle manipulation in scale of its facades.
 Without question the masterpiece of Wran's later career is the north wing colonnade of Newington College Founders Hall, Stanmore, which returned to the indigenous theme of the earlier warehouses in Pitt Street, this time, to concentrate on flora motifs of intertwined complexity in foliage with a sensuous voluptuousness unrivaled for its voluptuous complexity.